 This is the first in a new series of special ‘Discuss-A-Doc’ posts, in which Sam McLean will explore his collection of photos taken during the archival research phase of his PhD .
 These posts will have a short description of the volume, with links to the appropriate archival catalogue.
 They will also feature *some* of the better photos that Sam has.
-If you’re interested in looking at more of the photos, please feel free to get in touch with Sam via email.
+The remaining photos (8 total) are available on our Drive.

 Today’s volume is NVT/8, at the Caird Library, National Maritime Museum, “Navigation workbook kept by William Downman, ca.1685-86“.
 I remember this being brilliant and interesting, but not taking many photos as I didn’t believe I’d be able to incorporate them into my PhD thesis.
 However, the photos I do have are very interesting.